Nova (NASDAQ:NVMI) Updates Q2 2022 Earnings Guidance

+Nova (NASDAQ:NVMI – Get Rating) last posted its quarterly earnings data on Thursday, May 12th.
+The semiconductor company reported $1.30 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.04 by $0.26.
+Nova had a net margin of 23.53% and a return on equity of 27.51%.
+The firm had revenue of $134.00 million during the quarter, compared to the consensus estimate of $126.76 million.
+During the same quarter in the previous year, the firm posted $0.62 EPS.
+The business’s revenue for the quarter was up 59.3% compared to the same quarter last year.
+As a group, sell-side analysts expect that Nova will post 3.74 EPS for the current fiscal year.

-A number of institutional investors have recently modified their holdings of NVMI.
-Morgan Stanley grew its stake in Nova by 565.1% in the 2nd quarter.
-Morgan Stanley now owns 95,734 shares of the semiconductor company’s stock worth $9,850,000 after acquiring an additional 81,340 shares during the period.
-BlackRock Inc. grew its stake in Nova by 554.3% in the 1st quarter.
-BlackRock Inc. now owns 42,844 shares of the semiconductor company’s stock worth $4,664,000 after acquiring an additional 36,296 shares during the period.
-Vanguard Group Inc. grew its stake in Nova by 1.4% in the 1st quarter.
-Vanguard Group Inc. now owns 839,822 shares of the semiconductor company’s stock worth $91,439,000 after acquiring an additional 11,224 shares during the period.
-First Trust Advisors LP purchased a new stake in Nova in the 1st quarter worth approximately $957,000.
-Finally, Citigroup Inc. grew its stake in Nova by 14.3% in the 1st quarter.
-Citigroup Inc. now owns 10,293 shares of the semiconductor company’s stock worth $1,120,000 after acquiring an additional 1,287 shares during the period.
-78.65% of the stock is owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in NVMI.
+Morgan Stanley boosted its holdings in Nova by 565.1% in the second quarter.
+Morgan Stanley now owns 95,734 shares of the semiconductor company’s stock worth $9,850,000 after acquiring an additional 81,340 shares in the last quarter.
+BlackRock Inc. lifted its holdings in shares of Nova by 554.3% in the 1st quarter.
+BlackRock Inc. now owns 42,844 shares of the semiconductor company’s stock worth $4,664,000 after purchasing an additional 36,296 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in Nova by 21.2% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 91,434 shares of the semiconductor company’s stock valued at $9,955,000 after purchasing an additional 15,975 shares during the period.
+Walleye Capital LLC increased its stake in Nova by 554.4% during the 1st quarter.
+Walleye Capital LLC now owns 17,570 shares of the semiconductor company’s stock valued at $1,913,000 after purchasing an additional 14,885 shares in the last quarter.
+Finally, Vanguard Group Inc. raised its holdings in Nova by 1.4% during the first quarter.
+Vanguard Group Inc. now owns 839,822 shares of the semiconductor company’s stock worth $91,439,000 after buying an additional 11,224 shares during the last quarter.
+Institutional investors own 78.65% of the company’s stock.

 About Nova (Get Rating)